-Alerts, Warnings, and Notifications Grant recipients using funds to cover costs associated with AWN systems should: Establish strong governance and engage in collaboration with existing AWN stakeholders Ensure well-documented and field-tested plans, policies, and procedures, are executed, evaluated for potential gaps, and adapted to evolving AWN capabilities Invest in secure and resilient AWN solutions, and incorporate safeguards to ensure the accuracy of messaging Consider diversity and inclusion influence accessibility to AWN issuances, as well as how people receive, interpret, and respond to messages Invest in solutions that enable comprehensive, targeted, specific, and transparent messaging, while minimizing issuance and dissemination delays Select software or equipment that also supports regional operable and interoperable solutions If accessing IPAWS, grant recipients should select equipment and applications that adhere to both Common Alerting Protocol and IPAWS CAP Profile standards, as well as meet the IPAWS minimum critical capabilities
+Alerts, Warnings, and Notifications

+Grant recipients using funds to cover costs associated with AWN systems should:

+- Establish strong governance and engage in collaboration with existing AWN stakeholders - Ensure well-documented and field-tested plans, policies, and procedures, are executed, evaluated for potential gaps, and adapted to evolving AWN capabilities - Invest in secure and resilient AWN solutions, and incorporate safeguards to ensure the accuracy of messaging - Consider diversity and inclusion influence accessibility to AWN issuances, as well as how people receive, interpret, and respond to messages - Invest in solutions that enable comprehensive, targeted, specific, and transparent messaging, while minimizing issuance and dissemination delays - Select software or equipment that also supports regional operable and interoperable solutions

+If accessing IPAWS, grant recipients should select IPAWS-compatible software that meets the IPAWS minimum critical capabilities 80

 During an emergency, alerts, warnings, and notifications (AWNs) enable public safety officials to provide the public with information quickly.
-The Federal Emergency Management Agency (FEMA) Integrated Public Alert and Warning System (IPAWS) is an Internet-based capability that federal, state, local, tribal, and territorial authorities can use to issue critical public alerts and warnings.
-IPAWS is accessed through compatible alert origination software that meets IPAWS CAP Profile system requirements.
+The Federal Emergency Management Agency (FEMA) Integrated Public Alert and Warning System (IPAWS) is an Internet-based capability that federal, state, local, tribal, and territorial authorities can use to issue alerts, warnings, and notifications to the public.
+IPAWS is accessed through compatible origination software that meets the Common Alerting Protocol (CAP) 1.2 specification required by IPAWS OPEN.
 There is no cost to send messages through IPAWS, although there may be costs associated with acquiring compatible alert origination software.
 IPAWS is not mandatory and does not replace existing methods of alerting, but instead complements existing systems and offers unique added capabilities.

-FEMA built IPAWS to ensure that under all conditions the President of the United States can alert and warn the public.
-Federal, state, local, tribal, and territorial authorities can also use IPAWS to send alerts and warnings within their jurisdictions.
-IPAWS improves alert and warning capabilities by allowing Alerting Authorities to deliver alerts simultaneously through multiple communications pathways, reaching as many people as possible to save lives and protect property.
+FEMA, in accordance with E.O.
+13407, developed IPAWS to ensure that under all conditions the President of the United States can alert and warn the public via the National Public Warning System, a component of IPAWS.
+In addition, federal, state, local, tribal, and territorial authorities can utilize IPAWS to issue alerts, warnings, and notifications within their jurisdictions.
+IPAWS improves public safety notification capabilities by allowing Alerting Authorities to deliver AWNs simultaneously through multiple communications pathways, reaching as many people as possible to save lives and protect property.
 These communication pathways include:

-- Emergency Alert System (EAS) used by authorities to send detailed warnings via broadcast, cable, satellite, and wireline radio and television channels; - Wireless Emergency Alerts (WEA) sent to mobile devices as a 90- to 360-character message with a unique tone and vibration, even when cellular networks are overloaded and can no longer support person-to-person calls, texts, or emails; - National Weather Service Dissemination Systems, including the National Oceanic and Atmospheric Administration (NOAA) Weather Radio; - Unique Alerting Systems, such as siren systems and wall beacons, that have permission to retrieve alerts directly from IPAWS and deliver the alerts to their customer base; and - Future Systems, including computer gaming systems, digital signs, Internet search engines, social sharing websites, wireless device applications, smart home technologies, and others that are or could use IPAWS.
+- Emergency Alert System (EAS) used by authorities to send detailed warnings via broadcast, cable, satellite, and wireline radio and television channels; - Wireless Emergency Alerts (WEA) sent to mobile devices as a 90- to 360-character message with a unique tone and vibration, even when cellular networks are overloaded and can no longer support person-to-person calls, texts, or emails; - National Weather Service Dissemination Systems, including the National Oceanic and Atmospheric Administration (NOAA) Weather Radio; - Unique Alerting Systems, such as siren systems, digital signage, and wall beacons, that have permission to retrieve alerts directly from IPAWS and deliver the alerts to their customer base; and - Future Systems, including computer gaming systems, Internet search engines, social sharing websites, wireless device applications, smart home technologies, and others that are or could use IPAWS.